The Fig Tree Remembers The Fig Tree Remembers

 time 5 minutes

 This story is both little and big.
 It concerns a few people, one tree and two European islands.
-But it’s about all of us, too: humans, bats and mosquitoes alike, the reflexive silence of plants, their relationships with genies, and the relentless movement that connects all life on Earth, despite the multiple divides we so violently entrench.
+But it’s about all of us, too: humans, bats, and mosquitoes alike, the reflexive silence of plants, their relationships with genies, and the relentless movement that connects all life on Earth, despite the multiple divides we so violently entrench.

 The Island of Missing Trees, the Turkish writer’s most recent novel, is a meditation on co-existence, as well as one of the first examples of how ecological ethics can change literature from within.
-When so many authors fill in the narrative gaps of our times by writing long-neglected herstories or creating the anticipated, queer narrators, Shafak – who currently lives in cosmopolitan London – goes one step further.
+When so many authors fill in the narrative gaps of our times by writing long-neglected herstories or creating the anticipated, queer narrators, Shafak—who currently lives in cosmopolitan London— goes one step further.
 She entrusts the role of narrator and sage to a fig tree with Cypriot roots that grows in a London garden.
-It comes from the island torn apart by Turkey and Greece, brutally slashed in two by a military conflict that cost many lives – those of plants and non-human animals, too.
+It comes from the island torn apart by Turkey and Greece, brutally slashed in two by a military conflict that cost many lives—those of plants and non-human animals, too.

-An unusually strong storm came over the British capital at the beginning of the 21st century – one of the very first symptoms of what later came to be known as the climate crisis.
+An unusually strong storm came over the British capital at the beginning of the twenty-first century—one of the very first symptoms of what later came to be known as the climate crisis.
 Kostas, a single widower raising his teenage daughter Ada, grabbed a shovel.
 He wanted to bury the tree.
 For its own good.
 To make sure that it would brave the wind and the cold, he dug a big hole, bent and wrapped the branches, then hid them under a thick layer of soil.
 The fig tree lay there until it became warmer.
 However, the safely stored plant did not stop feeling what was happening above it and constantly communicated with its environment.
 It also used that time wisely by telling its own story.

 Information

 Breaking news!
-This is the last of your five free articles this month.
+This is the first of your five free articles this month.
 You can get unlimited access to all our articles and audio content with our digital subscription.

 Subscribe